Durham West

 Durham West was a federal electoral district represented in the House of Commons of Canada from 1867 to 1904.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867 which divided the county of Durham into two ridings: Durham West and Durham East.
+It was created by the British North America Act 1867 which divided the county of Durham into two ridings: Durham West and Durham East.

 The West Riding of Durham was abolished in 1903 when it was merged into Durham riding.